pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Colecovision-Adam.md

 - MSX graphics library
 - PSG support

+### VDP interrupt

+On the Adam, the VDP interrupt is raised using NMI.
+As a result of address $66 falling within the CP/M FCB block, VDP interrupts are disabled on the Adam.

 ## Emulator

 Tested with the Mame emulator and CPM 2.2 boot disk

 ## Links